Filter Content

 Students from all schools in the Macleay Valley and surrounds are welcome at Joey's OOSHC.

-Joey's OOSHC has a proud history of providing high quality out of school hours care for than ten years.
+Joey's OOSHC has a proud history of providing high quality out of school hours care for more than ten years.
 Joey's dedicated and experienced staff plan and manage programs that offer both fun and educational opportunities.

 To find out more and to explore the enrolment process visit our website at https://www.joeyskempsey.org.au/